 The College has a 4-year old Kindergarten (three days per week) programme.
-The aims of Kindergarten are to introduce children to the College as a community, provide a Christian environment to young people, and to introduce children to rich learning experiences, especially in numeracy, socialisation, and literacy through inquiry learning play.
+The aims of Kindergarten are to introduce children to the College as a community, provide a Christian environment for young people, and to introduce children to rich learning experiences, especially in numeracy, socialisation, and literacy through inquiry learning play.
 The College actively implements SCSA's K-10 syllabus.
+Kindergarten utilises the Early Years Learning Framework (EYLF).
+This includes three main outcomes: being, belonging and becoming.
 Pre-Primary is the first compulsory year of schooling, and is programmed through use of SCSA's K-10 syllabus.